paternogbc/site_atlantic/content/desenho/body.md

 # Plot Design

-**BEF-Atlantic** consists of 232 experimental plots (21.25 x 26 m) with contrasting tree species richness and phylogenetic diversity, totalizing an area of 13 hectares and the planting of 22,000 trees.
+**BEF-Atlantic** consists of 232 experimental plots (21.25 x 26 m) with contrasting tree species richness and phylogenetic diversity, totalizing an area of **13 hectares** and the planting of **22,000 trees**.
 The overall pool of species will be 48 natives tree species from the Atlantic Forest.

 Each experimental plot will contain 96 trees and will be divided in 4 equal subplots.
 Trees will be planted in a hexagonal planting pattern with distancing 2.3 meters from each other.
 ![](/desenho/body_files/plot_design_small.png)